 Step 4: Turn the volume bar up for Notifications.

-Instead of accessing the settings you can also simply press the volume key and tap on the ellipses on the volume bar.
-This will show you the volume status of music, notifications, ringtone, and system sounds.
+Instead of accessing the settings (as mentioned in the previous method), you can also simply press the volume key and tap on the ellipses on the volume bar.
+This will show you the volume status of music, notifications, ringtones, and system sounds.
 Simply press and hold the volume bar for notifications and turn it up.

 Turn off ‘Do Not Disturb’